GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 - `./statistical_analysis_scripts/run_statistical_analysis.R`, it calls the main function defined in pipeline_statistical_test.R and its sub-function to run the statistical analsyis.

 ## Binary classification
+The binary classification pipeline classifies genes into two categories:
+(genes stored in one of the test groups.
+It uses features like mRNA and miRNA concentrations, net-effect scores, and miRNA-mRNA dissociation constants.
+The data is prepared by considering individual gene data points for each donor, followed by splitting the dataset into training and testing sets.
+Machine learning classifiers are trained and evaluated using cross-validation and ROC curves.
+The pipeline also includes hyperparameter tuning and feature importance interpretation using SHAP values.

 ### Required Input Data
 To execute the binary classification pipeline successfully, ensure that you have the following input data files loaded, obtained from previous steps: